AlexGilleran/jsx-control-statements/README.md

 *JSX-Control-Statements* is a Babel plugin that extends JSX to add basic control statements: **conditionals** and **loops**.
 It does so by transforming component-like control statements to their JavaScript counterparts - e.g. `<If condition={condition()}>Hello World!</If>` becomes `condition() ?
 'Hello World!' : null`.

-Developers who are accustomed to using JavaScript templating libraries like Handlebars are often surprised that there's no built-in looping or conditional syntax.
+Developers coming to React from using JavaScript templating libraries like Handlebars are often surprised that there's no built-in looping or conditional syntax.
 This is by design - JSX by is not a templating library, it's declarative syntactic sugar over functional JavaScript expressions.
 JSX Control Statements follows the same principle - it provides a component-like syntax that keeps your `render` functions neat and readable, but desugars into clean, readable JavaScript.

 The only dependency *JSX-Control-Statements* relies upon is *Babel*.
 It is compatible with React and React Native.